 See also the entry for Sir John Carey, Earl of Dover, eldest son of Henry 4th Baron Hunsdon.

-In the same chapel is a mural monument with an heraldic achievement to Thomas Carey, brother of Henry Carey 2nd Earl of Monmouth.
-Thomas died in 1648 aged 53.
-The inscription gives a wrong age for him but the rest can be translated:
+In the same chapel is a mural monument with an heraldic achievement to Thomas Carey, mentioned above, brother of Henry Carey 2nd Earl of Monmouth.
+The Latin inscription can be translated:

-The reference to the execution of Charles I in January 1649 is given in Old Style dating (1648).
-The coats of arms are of Carey, Holland, Beauchamp and Newburgh and the monument is possibly by sculptor William Stanton and was in place by 1683.
+The reference to the execution of Charles I in January 1649 is given in Old Style dating on the tablet ie.1648.
+The coats of arms are of Carey, Holland, Beauchamp and Newburgh.
+It seems this tablet was not erected until many years after his death and is possibly by sculptor William Stanton.
+It was in place by 1683 as it is mentioned in an Abbey guide of that year.
+But Thomas was not the last of his line as the inscription seems to imply.
+This branch of the family died out as Henry, his brother, had no heir.
+Also the age given is incorrect.

 "Oxford Dictionary of National Biography" 2004 for William, Henry, Elizabeth and George